 How we can help!

-Our health professionals have been successful in providing a number of parents of tube-fed babies with an effective weaning plan.
+Our health professionals have been successful in helping 100's of parents of tube-fed babies with an effective weaning plan.
 (See our testimonials.)
 The majority of these babies where already under the care of an infant feeding team comprising of pediatrician, dietician, speech pathologist and/or occupational therapist, but the health professionals involved had unknowingly overlooked and therefore failed to address one or more of the behavioral factors that impede the baby’s transition to oral feeding.